rparak/Unity3D_Robotics_Overview/README.md

 ## ABB CRB 15000 (GoFa): Externally Guided Motion (EGM)

+The project focuses on a simple demonstration of client-server communication via User Datagram Protocol (UDP), which is implemented in Unity3D.
+More precisely, it is the control of the robot by EGM (Externally Guided Motion).
+The main idea is to control the Tool Center Point (TCP) of the robot (Translation, Rotation - Quaternion / Euler Angles) and collect data from the ABB into the Unity3D simulation to visualize the robot motion.
+An additional feature of the project is the control of the SCHUNK end-effector via TCP/IP, which is also implemented in Unity3D.

 |        Result         | Link                                                                                  |
 | --------------------- | ------------------------------------------------------------------------------------- |
 | GitHub                | coming soon ...                                  |